3D printing processes: Stereolithography

 Continuous liquid interface production (CLIP) is another form of additive manufacturing that uses the DLP based photo polymerization process to create smooth-sided solid objects of a wide variety of shapes.
 The continuous process of CLIP begins with a pool of liquid photopolymer resin.
 Part of the pool bottom is transparent to ultraviolet light (the "window").
 Like DLP systems before it, ultraviolet light beam shines through the window, illuminating the precise cross-section of the object.
 The light causes the resin to solidify.
 The object rises slowly enough to allow resin to flow under and maintain contact with the bottom of the object.
 CLIP is different from traditional DLP processes, due to an oxygen-permeable membrane which lies below the resin, creating a "dead zone" (persistent liquid interface) preventing the resin from attaching to the window (photopolymerization is inhibited between the window and the polymerizer).

 Unlike stereolithography, the printing process is considered continuous by its founders and considerably faster than traditional DLP processes, enabling the production of parts in minutes instead of hours.

 Recently, the use of stereolithographic 3D printing techniques has been developed further to allow for the additive manufacturing of ceramic materials.
 Successful 3D printing of ceramics using stereolithography is achieved through the photopolymerisation of preceramic polymers to yield silicon based ceramics of a class known more widely as polymer derived ceramics, including silicon carbide and silicon oxycarbide.

+Dynamic Interface Printing (DIP) is an advanced light-based 3D printing technique that uses a hollow print head with a transparent glass window to enable precise polymerization at the air–liquid meniscus.
+By submerging the print head into a liquid prepolymer solution, trapped air forms the meniscus, which acts as the print interface.
+Visible light (405 nm) projected through the glass window cures the material.
+The process is highly efficient, with the print head’s vertical movement allowing continuous fabrication of 3D objects within seconds.

+A key innovation in DIP is its dynamic control of the meniscus shape and position via adjustable air pressure and acoustic modulation.
+This flexibility enables precise alignment of the interface with the focal plane, improved material transport through capillary-gravity waves, and enhanced resolution.
+DIP is container-agnostic and accommodates opaque or biologically relevant materials like PEGDA and GelMA, making it suitable for rapid prototyping, biofabrication, and complex multi-material structures.
+Applications include creating detailed biological models, overprinting, and modular particle arrangements, achieved by leveraging acoustic and optical modulation.